MassTroy/iit_ipro307/PassiveThermalDomain/README.md

 ## iit.ipro307.exception
 Custom exceptions used by the application to control various error levels of the application

-## iit.ipro307.persistence
-Entity objects used for storing to a database.
-These objects are abandoned and no longer in use.

-## iit.ipro307.dao
-Data Access Objects to fetch and store the database entities.
-These objects are abandoned and no longer in use.

 ## iit.ipro307.thermal.model
 Model objects representing the input data contained in a form, and all data required for rendering the page.